kubernetes/node-problem-detector/README.md

 ## Start DaemonSet
 * Edit [node-problem-detector.yaml](https://github.com/kubernetes/node-problem-detector/blob/master/deployment/node-problem-detector.yaml) to fit your environment: Set `log` volume to your system log directory.
 (Used by SystemLogMonitor).
 For **kubernetes <=1.9** use [node-problem-detector-old.yaml](https://github.com/kubernetes/node-problem-detector/blob/master/deployment/node-problem-detector-old.yaml)
-* Edit node-problem-detector.yaml to fit your environment: Set `log` volume to your system log directory.
-(Used by SystemLogMonitor)
 * Create the DaemonSet with `kubectl create -f node-problem-detector.yaml`
 * If needed, you can use [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) to overwrite the `config/`.